vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 ## Printing pure ESC/POS commands

 Let's discuss a completely different approach.
-The pre-defined POS markup commands might not be sufficient for our printing project, or maybe we already have a ESC/POS command set for a complex layout that we want to use.
-In that case we can just submit pure ESC/POS commands within the POS markup commands like this:
+The pre-defined POS markup commands might not be sufficient for our printing project, or maybe we already have an ESC/POS command set for a complex layout that we want to use.
+In that case, we can submit pure ESC/POS commands within the simplified POS markup commands, like this:

 {% highlight text %}
-~(PureESCPOS: <MyPureCOmmands>)~
+~(PureESCPOS: <MyPureCommands>)~
 {% endhighlight %}

-Here's the corresponding LUA example.
-First we build the ESC/POS commands by using plain text and hex commands.
-The hex commands for line feed and other formatting purpose is done throught constants.
-That improves readabaility.
-Then we wrap this string into the markup command discussed earlier and at last we shoot this string against the printer.
-That's it.
+Here's the corresponding LUA example:

 {% highlight lua %}
 local ESC = "\x1B"